 1. Understand the types of marijuana products

-Medical marijuana, also referred to as medical cannabis, can be inhaled by smoking either dried flower or vaping concentrates.
+Also referred to as medical cannabis, medical marijuana currently is broadly legal in 33 U.S. states plus the District of Columbia, and in over 30 countries.
+A prescription from an authorized healthcare provider typically is required for patients to obtain medical marijuana; it's frequently prescribed for anxiety, depression, pain, and stress.
+Medical marijuana can be inhaled either by smoking dried flower, or vaping concentrates.
 It can be consumed via edible products that contain marijuana or cannabis-infused beverages.
 There are even topical creams and lotions containing marijuana or chemical ingredients from cannabis.

-One of the most commonly used medical marijuana products is cannabidiol (CBD).
-CBD is one of many chemicals in the cannabis plant known as cannabinoids.
-It doesn't have the psychoactive properties of another important cannabinoid, delta-9 tetrahydrocannabinol (THC), but appears to claim several potential health benefits.
+One of the most commonly used medical marijuana products is cannabidiol (CBD), which is among many chemicals in the cannabis plant known as cannabinoids.
+CBD doesn't have the psychoactive properties of another important cannabinoid, delta-9 tetrahydrocannabinol (THC), but appears to offer several potential health benefits.
 In June 2018, the U.S. Food and Drug Administration (FDA) approved the first CBD-based drug, Epidiolex, for treating two rare forms of epilepsy, Dravet syndrome and Lennox-Gastaut syndrome (LGS).

-Recreational marijuana is currently approved for adult use in nine U.S. states and the District of Columbia.
-Uruguay legalized weed at the national level in 2013.
-The Canadian parliament voted to legalize recreational marijuana, and the market opened for business in October 2018.
+Eleven U.S. states plus the District of Columbia have legalized recreational marijuana for adult use so far.
+Uruguay legalized recreational weed at the national level in 2013.
+The Canadian parliament voted to legalize recreational marijuana, and that market opened for business in October 2018.

 2. Know the different types of marijuana stocks